IIIF/api/source/api/content-state/0.9/index.md

 ```

-### 2.3 Protocol and encoding requirements
+### 2.3 Protocol and Encoding Requirements

-There are many ways in which the content state data shown in Section 2.2 could be passed to, or exported from, IIIF compatible software such as a viewer.
+There are many ways in which the content state data shown in Section 2.2 could be exchanged between IIIF-compatible systems.
 For interoperability, agreeing on the model is not enough.
 This section defines _Protocols_ for the transfer of this data, so that implementing software can receive or pass a content state without specific knowledge of other participating software.
 These protocols make use of widely supported features of modern browsers:

 * Passing a content state as a query string parameter in an HTTP GET request
 * Passing a content state as a parameter in an HTTP POST request